saynegrojas/Drink-Properly/README.md

-# Drink-Properly
+# Drink Properly

+Our purpose for our application is to provide anyone who wants to find the best deals while still having a good time.

-Drink-Properly application locates places for happy hours.
+Drink Properly application locates restaurants and present their happy hour menus.

+How does Drink Properly application work?
+Users type a zip code in our input field, and we locate all the restaurants with the matching zip code.

+After, we provide a table of all the restaurants listed.

+Along with the table list of restaurants, we also include markers of all the restaurants on Google Maps displayed in our main page.

-Users type a location where they would like to know the hours, prices for drinks, and prices for food.
+Users then are to choose which restaurant they would like to see the menu for happy hours.

-The application's input field will allow users to type the name of a place and the zip code.
+Our application then displays the restaurant's happy hour's days, hours, drink prices, and appetizer prices.

+Our application's database only has Moreno Valley: 92553.

 HEROKU: